Richard Sherman (American football): 2019 season

 In Week 1 against the Tampa Bay Buccaneers, Sherman intercepted a pass thrown by Jameis Winston and returned it 37 yards for a touchdown in the 31–17 win.
 This was Sherman's first interception and touchdown as a member of the 49ers.

-In week 5 against the Cleveland Browns, Sherman recorded an interception off Baker Mayfield in the 31–3 win.

-In week 8 against the Carolina Panthers, Sherman recorded his third interception of the season off Kyle Allen in the 51–13 win.
+During Week 5 against the Cleveland Browns, Sherman recorded an interception off Baker Mayfield in the 31–3 victory.
+Three weeks later against the Carolina Panthers, Sherman recorded his third interception of the season off Kyle Allen in the 51–13 victory.
 On December 17, Sherman was selected to his fifth Pro Bowl, his first with the 49ers and first since 2016 with the Seahawks.

-In the Divisional Round of the playoffs against the Minnesota Vikings, Sherman intercepted a pass thrown by Kirk Cousins and returned it for 13 yards during the 27–10 win.
-In the NFC Championship against the Green Bay Packers, Sherman recorded two tackles and picked off Aaron Rodgers in the final two minutes of the game which sealed a 37–20 win and a trip to Super Bowl LIV.
+In the Divisional Round against the Minnesota Vikings, Sherman intercepted a pass thrown by Kirk Cousins and returned it for 13 yards during the 27–10 victory.
+During the NFC Championship Game against the Green Bay Packers, Sherman recorded two tackles and picked off Aaron Rodgers in the final two minutes of the game, which sealed a 37–20 victory and a trip to Super Bowl LIV.

-In Super Bowl LIV against the Kansas City Chiefs, Sherman's quest for a second Lombardi Trophy failed as the 49ers were defeated 31–20 in a game in which Sherman was criticized for a poor performance during the Chiefs' game-winning drive, as he gave up a 38-yard reception to wide receiver Sammy Watkins and then missed an important goal-line tackle on running back Damien Williams, allowing him to score the touchdown that gave the Chiefs a 24–20 lead with under three minutes to play.
-He was ranked 28th by his fellow players on the NFL Top 100 Players of 2020.
+In Super Bowl LIV against the Kansas City Chiefs, Sherman's quest for a second Lombardi Trophy failed as the 49ers were defeated 31–20 in a game in which he was criticized for a poor performance during the Chiefs' game-winning drive, as he gave up a 38-yard reception to wide receiver Sammy Watkins and then missed an important goal-line tackle on running back Damien Williams, allowing him to score the touchdown that gave the Chiefs a 24–20 lead with under three minutes to play.
+Sherman was ranked 28th by his fellow players on the NFL Top 100 Players of 2020.
 He was named to the Pro Football Hall of Fame All-2010s Team.

 2020 season

-On September 16, 2020, Sherman was placed on injured reserve due to a calf strain.
-He was activated on November 28, 2020.
-In Week 12 against the Los Angeles Rams, Sherman recorded his first interception of the season off a pass thrown by Jared Goff during the 23–20 win.
-On February 17, 2021, Sherman was released from the 49ers.
+On September 16, 2020, Sherman was placed on injured reserve with a calf strain.
+He was activated on November 28.
+In Week 12 against the Los Angeles Rams, Sherman recorded his first interception of the season off a pass thrown by Jared Goff during the 23–20 road victory.

+On February 17, 2021, Sherman was released by the 49ers.